AMSCOL: Company history

 In January 1921, a dairy manager in Enfield, P. C. Manuel, helped set up the Wholesale Milk Producers' Association.
 In 1922, 579 (or 94%) of the milk producers agreed to purchase an established milk distribution company (so that supply could be controlled from production to distribution) and decided on A. M. S. C..
 The new company, now renamed AMSCOL, was set up on the co-op model, with farmers supplying more or less milk depending on the number of shares held and being paid according to its butterfat content.

 Manuel and Walter Beauchamp became directors, with Harry Beauchamp as depot manager in Murray Bridge.
 The only other brother who figures prominently in the company is Francis Charles Zebedee Steeds "Frank" Beauchamp (1879 – 27 September 1949), who was employed as works manager.
 Woodside butter factory was also purchased at this time, adding butter and cheese production to the business.

 By 1922 the company had 41 carts delivering a total of 18,000 litres (4,000 gallons) daily to 26,000 homes.
 They also supplied 50 vendors and eight or nine milk shops.
 George W. Beauchamp returned to Adelaide in 1927 to help his brother install new ice cream plant and block ice manufacturing machinery capable of producing 70 tons of clear ice daily (this was 30 years before most houses had an electric refrigerator).
 He also advised on delivery of milk in bottles, rather than doling it out into "billy cans".
-The co-op also began supplying bottled milk to schools as part of governmental health initiatives.
+The co-op also began supplying bottled milk (1/3 pint – 190 ml) to schools as part of governmental health initiatives.

 Popular items from the 1950s included ice cream blocks (convenient for early square-shaped freezer compartments), Dandies, Eskimo Pies, Dairy Chocs, Hi Tops, Twin Chocs, and Berry Bars.

 In 1978, rival cooperative dairies SA Farmers Union and Dairy Vale purchased the company as competition increased.
-In 1982, the company was purchased by Streets, a subsiduary of the British company Unilever.
+In 1982, the company was purchased by Streets, a subsidiary of the British company Unilever.
 In 2012, the brand was sold to private interests who revived it as part of their restaurant business.